tjfeen/special-barnacle/README.md

 Hypothesis: works of writers from a less fortunate socioeconomic background have a lower text complexity (shorter words, shorter sentences, less adjectives), compared to works from upper-class authors.

 ## Method
 For this project, the database of Project Gutenberg will be used.
 The middle-class authors will be represented by Mark Twain, and the upper-class authors by Oscar Wilde.
+A script written in Python that determines the complexity of a given text will be used.